 The State Ecosystem Initiative was launched at ALA Annual in 2017 with a panel on Partnerships to Strengthen School Libraries and will continue with virtual and in-person programming, as well as the development of strategic resources, with a culminating event at ALA Annual in June, 2018.

-The official end of the State Ecosystem Initiative was marked with a luncheon and presentation by Maryland Library Association and Maryland Association of School Librarians, highlighting their collaborative advocacy on behalf of school libraries.
+The first year of the State Ecosystem Initiative was marked with a luncheon and presentation by Maryland Library Association and Maryland Association of School Librarians, highlighting their collaborative advocacy on behalf of school libraries.
 The work of the initiative will continue via a virtual platform on ALA Connect, and ACRL Chapters were welcomed into the conversation.

 AASL, OLA and CRO hosted a conversation with library leaders from across the country, discussing their roles in their states' library ecosystems.
 Click on the image below to access this webinar, as well as others from ALA's Chapter Advocacy Exchange.